YingzhenLi/KDDCUP2013_SYSU/benchmark/KddBenchmark/readme.md

 KddBenchmark
 ============

-Here's the model and the result I tested today, scoring around 0.8. -- yingzhen Apr 22 2013
+Here's the model and the result I tested yestoday. -- yingzhen Apr 22 2013